designer-edu/designer/_sources/examples/world.rst.txt

         .. literalinclude:: ./world/world_8_dataclasses.py
             :language: python
-            :emphasize-lines: 11-12, 53-59, 73-75
+            :emphasize-lines: 10, 12-16, 25-26, 58-71, 85-89
             :linenos:

     .. group-tab:: Dictionaries

         .. literalinclude:: ./world/world_8_dictionaries.py
             :language: python
-            :emphasize-lines: 11-12, 55-61, 75-77
+            :emphasize-lines: 8-9, 12-16, 28-29, 61-74, 88-92
             :linenos:

+We want the game to end after 10 seconds, so we need a little bit more state to hold a :code:`timer`.
+This will be an integer that increases by one every update of the game.
+Therefore, we also add a :code:`advance_the_timer` function and bind it to the :code:`"updating"` event.

-The first function we created ( :code:`the_score_is_high_enough`) is a custom event: in order to satisfy that purpose, we have to define the function to be a *predicate* (i.e., a function that returns a boolean value).
+The next function we created ( :code:`the_timer_runs_out`) is a custom event: in order to satisfy that purpose, we have to define the function to be a *predicate* (i.e., a function that returns a boolean value).
 Designer will call the function every update and when it is True, it will call all the subsequent functions one after the other.

-In this case, the predicate  :code:`the_score_is_high_enough` checks the current value stored in the World's  :code:`score` and compares it to a global constant we created named  :code:`WIN_THRESHOLD`.
+In this case, the predicate  :code:`the_timer_runs_out` checks the current value stored in the World's  :code:`timer` and compares it to a global constant we created named  :code:`LENGTH_OF_GAME`.
 Rather than embedding that value in the function, we created a constant at the top of our program.
-This makes it much easier for anyone wanting to extend our game to see what that value represents, since it's a more meaningful name than just the value 5.
+This makes it much easier for anyone wanting to extend our game to see what that value represents, since it's a more meaningful name than just the value :code:`300` (which represents 10 seconds, for a game that runs at 30 frames per second).

-We defined a second function  :code:`flash_game_over` that changes the  :code:`"message"`'s  :code:`"text"` field to be a friendly game over message.
-This takes advantage of the fact that after the game is paused, the Update event no longer triggers, meaning that the  :code:`track_the_score` function will not overwrite our message's text.
+We defined a third function  :code:`flash_game_over` that changes the  :code:`"message"`'s :code:`"text"` field to be a simple game over message.
+This takes advantage of the fact that after the game is paused, the update event no longer triggers, meaning that the  :code:`track_the_score` function will not overwrite our message's text.
+That :code:`flash_game_over` function just has to check the current :code:`score` and determine if it has exceeded the threshold for victory that we stored in the global constant :code:`WIN_THRESHOLD`.

 Finally, the :ref:`pause<pause>` function (another Designer built-in) is used to hang the game without closing the Window (if you wanted to do that, then you could use the :ref:`stop<stop>` function instead.
-Whatever was drawn last will still be rendered, but no further events are detected.
+Whatever was drawn last will still be rendered, but no further events are processed.

 .. image:: images/world/world_7.gif
    :width: 700